Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2021.

-Finding the right Bluetooth speaker for you can be a tricksy task.
-It's nothing to do with shortage of options; every online and physical manufacturer from Apple to Ultimate Ears is vying for a bite of the Bluetooth cherry and, by association, your hard-earned cash.
-So, which model is most worthy of your precious coin?
-Fret not, we've rounded-up our pick of the best portable Bluetooth speakers across all shapes, sizes and prices to ensure you discover a product you'll be over the moon with.
+Finding the best Bluetooth speaker for your particular needs isn't as easy as it might at first seem.
+It's nothing to do with shortage of options – every online manufacturer from Apple to Ultimate Ears is vying for a bite of the Bluetooth cherry and by association, your hard-earned cash.
+The challenge is knowing which model is most worthy of your precious coin.
+That's where we come in.
+Fret not, because we've rounded-up our pick of the best Bluetooth speakers across all shapes, sizes and prices to ensure you discover a product you'll be over the moon with.

-The key thing here is to avoid opting for the first Bluetooth speaker that takes your fancy.
-Yes, it might be a looker, but it's really worth considering what you actually want from it.
-And since the two of you will likely be together for quite some time, why not read our independent review of the product – and maybe a few reviews of competing products in the price category – first?
+It may sound obvious, but the key thing is to avoid opting for the first Bluetooth speaker that takes your fancy.
+Yes, it might be a looker, but is it the best model for you?
+If you want your love for it to still be strong, after the boys of summer have gone, why not read our independent review of the product – and maybe reviews of competing products in the price category – first?
 You might discover a few features you didn't know you could get for the money.

+It's worth considering your priorities in terms of functionality too.
 Will your Bluetooth speaker be used purely at home?
-In that case you'll want something mains-powered.
+In that case your best bet is something mains-powered so you're not forgetting to charge it.
 Do you want to be able to build a multi-room system around it?
 A smart Bluetooth speaker with with a built-in virtual assistant might be something to consider.
-If you want more flexibility from your Bluetooth speaker and the ability to chuck it in a bag and know that it'll function without issue later on, it sounds like a rugged, portable speaker with a built-in rechargeable battery could be your best shot at long-term compatibility and musical happiness.
+Want more flexibility, ie. the ability to chuck it in a bag and know that it'll function outdoors without issue later on?
+It sounds like a rugged, portable speaker with a built-in rechargeable battery could be your best shot at long-term compatibility and musical happiness.

 The Flip 5 is waterproof to an IPX7 rating, boasts a 12 hour battery life and has a USB-C charging port, meaning it goes from flat to fully juiced in just 2.5 hours.
 It's a pleasure to use and scores highly for portability, with a wrist strap that slips comfortably over our hand.
 There's also a PartyBoost button that helps you pair two PartyBoost-enabled speakers to create a stereo pair, or link over 100 PartyBoost-compatible speakers in mono.